Amazon Business Analytics for AI Workflows

 | Amazon Ads API | Domain-specific | Campaigns, ad groups, keywords, spend, performance, billing-related ad data | Strong for ad automation, incomplete for business-wide analytics |

-| Official Amazon Ads MCP Server | Fast within ads domain | Campaign performance and billing information only | Useful for ad-only tasks, insufficient for cross-domain operations |
+| Official Amazon Ads MCP Server | Ads-specific | Campaign management, reporting, account settings, and billing data | Useful for advertising workflows, but it does not supply Seller Central operating data |

 Native Amazon data sources are not broken.
 They're specialized.
 The problem starts when an operator expects specialized systems to behave like one operating model.